FAQ

 Q. Can I arrange an Airport tour?

-For Airport operations and administration tours based on operational availability (late high school or college aged students) contact us at Airport@cityofloveland.org.
+For Airport operations and administration tours based on operational availability contact us at Airport@cityofloveland.org.

 Public viewing is available from the parking lot on the north side of the terminal building, for those who just wish to see aircraft as they takeoff, land, or taxi.